leancodepl/leanpipe/js-client/packages/pipe/README.md

 # @leancodepl/pipe

-A TypeScript client for subscribing to real-time notifications using SignalR connections.
+A TypeScript client for subscribing to real-time data streams using LeanPipe.
 Manages topic subscriptions with automatic reconnection and type-safe notification handling.

-## Features

-- **Automatic Reconnection**: Built-in SignalR reconnection with exponential backoff
-- **Type Safety**: Full TypeScript support with generic notification types
-- **Deduplication**: Automatic subscription deduplication for identical topics
-- **Error Handling**: Timeout and error handling for failed subscriptions
-- **Memory Management**: Automatic cleanup when subscriptions are unsubscribed

 ## Installation